Hepatitis B | Pokenga ate

 One of the most effective ways to avoid getting hepatitis B is to get vaccinated.

-• The hepatitis B vaccine is part of the childhood immunisation schedule in New Zealand and consists of 3 injections over 3–6 months.
+• The hepatitis B vaccine is part of the childhood immunisation schedule in Aotearoa New Zealand and consists of 3 injections over 3 to 6 months.

 • All babies should be vaccinated.

-• Older children, adults and travelers can also be vaccinated.
-Ask your doctor or nurse what is right for you.
+• Older children, adults and travellers can also be vaccinated.
+Ask your healthcare provider what is right for you.

 Read more about the hepatitis B vaccine